 The preamble to US Constitution states: We the people of the United States, in order to form a more perfect union, establish justice, insure domestic tranquility, provide for the common defense, promote the general welfare, and secure the blessings of liberty to ourselves and our posterity, do ordain and establish this Constitution for the United States of America.
 In other words the government was formed by the people for the people – not for the government.
 We have a natural right to self-defense.
 Another very important reason for the 2nd Amendment was so if, our government took these rights from us, we could take them back the same way our forefathers did.
 If, other ways failed to do so.

 The North Carolina Constitution states in Article 1, Sec.
 30: Militia and the right to bear arms – A well regulated militia being necessary to the security of a free State, the right of the people to keep and bear arms shall not be infringed; and, as standing armies in time of peace are dangerous to liberty, they shall not be maintained, and the military shall be kept under strict subordination to, and governed by, the civil power.
 Nothing herein shall justify the practice of carrying concealed weapons, or prevent the General Assembly from enacting penal statutes against that practice.
-I ask shouldn’t the last sentence be removed?
+I ask shouldn’t this whole Article be removed from the North Carolina Constitution?

 Your Right to Arms